ahmedSamir01/react-paginator/README.md

+# React Pagination

-Desc: A simple React app, with a dynamic & effective paginator.
+A simple React app, with a dynamic & effective paginator.

-Techs:
+## Used technologies:

-- React
+    React
-- Bootstrap
+    SASS
-- Prime
+    Prime
-- Sass
+    Bootstrap

-features:
+## features:

-- Ability to move between pages forward and backward using numbers or buttons.
+    Ability to move between pages forward and backward using numbers or buttons.
-- Control of rows count per page with a dropdown.
+    Control of rows count per page with a dropdown.
-- Kepping the settings even after reloading the page.
+    Kepping the settings even after reloading the page.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).